Top 10 healthiest sources of vitamin C

-Vitamin C, also known as ascorbic acid, is active throughout the body.
-It's water-soluble, meaning it dissolves in water, and is not stored by the body, so we need to ensure we get adequate amounts from our diet everyday.
+Vitamin C, also known as ascorbic acid, is a water-soluble vitamin and, as a result, is not stored by the body.
+This means we need to ensure we get adequate amounts from the food in our diets, each day.

 How much vitamin C should we eat?